 It isn’t enough to pass an offering plate every Sunday or encourage participants to give “unto the Lord.”
 Congregation members often feel that “tithing” can involve giving to their primary place of worship or to an organization or cause that aligns with their faith.

 Does your church have a vision statement and a mission statement?
 The vision statement should INSPIRE your congregation by explaining where your church is going in the future.
 The mission statement should INFORM them about what the church is doing today to achieve the vision.
-If so, consider sharing those key messaging components in your written resources (Sunday worship bulletin, emails, etc.) and ensuring that you highlight how proposed activities/events tie into your faith community’s core values, the vision, and the mission.
+If you have a mission and vision statement, consider sharing those key messaging components in your written resources (Sunday worship bulletin, emails, etc.) and ensuring that you highlight how proposed activities/events tie into your faith community’s core values, the vision, and the mission.
 If you do not have a written vision and mission statement or feel yours might need to be reviewed and revised, feel free to refer to Funding For Good’s resource.

 2. Clarify Expectations